 The best way to choose a suitable carrier for your international shipment is by comparing quotes from multiple carriers.
 You may also look for regional couriers that specialize in delivering service to the required location.
 For example, you can find some couriers delivering services in specific regions like the Middle East or Latin America.
 Choosing them may help you ship your package overseas at an affordable cost.

 Before you go on to ship your package overseas, you'll need to make sure that it's allowed to be shipped.
 Different shipping restrictions may apply for individual countries, but any explosives, dangerous chemicals, corrosives, and other hazardous materials won't be shipped.
 Checking with your carrier regarding which items are not allowed into a country can prevent issues with delivering your package.

 Other than the restricted items, the language and format used in a country is also a big consideration when shipping packages overseas.
 For example, if you are shipping to a country that uses non-Roman letters, such as Russia, Israel, or Japan, then you must mention the address in English along with the other language.

 TIP: You may be able to request pick-up service for your properly labeled international packages.
 Make sure to contact your shipper to confirm that pick-up service is available.
 You will still need to physically hand your package to the shipper.

 Preparing Your International Shipment

-In terms of labeling, certain carriers will require that you fill out one of their international shipment labels.
+- International shipping label: For labeling, certain carriers will require that you fill out one of their international shipping labels.
 You may be able to print out the required label from the shipper's website or at the carrier's location.

 TIP: International packages must be physically handed to your shipper even if you printed postage or labels at home.